 We are continuing to investigate the significance of the differences in bioassay results between the two regions.
-Since the last report (Sept 2015), we have conducted four bioassays (two each in November and December), focusing on increased dose rates to try and derive a full dose-response line.
+Since the last report (data from Dec.
+2015), we have conducted four bioassays (two each in November and December), focusing on increased dose rates to try and derive a full dose-response line.
 The bioassays were confounded by high control mortality at the 48-hour time-point (when final readings are taken); as a consequence, it is difficult to clearly interpret the data.
-However, at 24 hours after treatment, there was negligible mortality both in the controls and at dose rates as high as $0.5~\mu g$ imidacloprid per insect.
+However, at 24 hours after treatment, there was negligible mortality both in the controls and at dose rates as high as 0.5 $\mu$ g imidacloprid per insect.